tinko26/ao/docs/environment/debug.md

 The purpose of this macro constant is to have a toolchain-agnostic abstraction that can be used to write portable code.

-Consequently, since usually debug mode is a toolchain switch and compilers implicitly define appropriate macro constants, this module should best be overridden by ports.
-In the case of the XC32 compiler, this override is as follows.
+Consequently, this module should be overridden in a toolchain-specific package, not least because usually compilers implicitly define macro constants indicating debug mode.
+In the case of the XC32 compiler, which is a GCC port, this override is as follows.

 ```c
 #ifndef AO_DEBUG
 #ifndef NDEBUG
 #ifndef __DEBUG

 #define AO_DEBUG (false)